-Each Wexner Davidson Fellow will be required to participate in small-group and one-on-one coaching with a professional coach on their own professional development goals.
-A shared curriculum will guide small group coaching, and individual goals will be set between Fellows and the coach.
-These goals, as well as their conversations, will remain confidential, unless the Davidson Fellow wishes to share this work with staff at The Foundation.
-Ideally, coaches will partner with Davidson Fellows to help them reach their potential at work and exercise leadership.
-In addition, Davidson Fellows might identify gaps with their coach that can be filled through additional professional development opportunities.
+Each Wexner Field Fellow will be required to work with a professional coach on their own goals.
+Goals will be set between Fellows and the coach and these goals, as well as their conversations, will remain confidential, unless the Field Fellow wishes to share this work with staff at The Foundation.
+Ideally, coaches will partner with Field Fellows to help them reach their potential at work and exercise leadership.
+In addition, Field Fellows might identify gaps with their coach that can be filled through additional professional development opportunities.
 The Foundation will contract and arrange payment with the coach directly.